-The effect of a 10-unit increase in -previs- depends on whether the person is a smoker or not (ie the effect is greater in smokers).
-It also depends on where on the scale of -previs- the increase occurs (going from 0 to 10 visits has a much bigger impact on the probability of low birth weight than going from 30 to 40 visits).
+The effect of a 10% increase in -dcpctdepends on whether the herd is a neomycin-using or not (ie the effect is much greater in neomycin-using nerds).
+It also depends on where on the scale of -dcpct- the increase occurs (going from 10-20% in a nonneomycin using herd has a smaller effect than going from 80-90%).